TomasEkeli/cbs/Documentation/Architecture/commands.md

 ---
 # Commands

-A command is the concept representing the users intent.
-It is the thing the system will have authorization around, input validation and business rules.
+A command is the concept representing the users intent, it expresses in a direct way what the user wishes to achieve.
+It is expressed in the language of the Domain and, as such, should be immediately understandable by users of the system.
+A command is always named in the imperative form.
+That is, is it an instruction to do something.

 Its technical representation can be in the form of a method in the system with its parameters being the attributes of the command.
-But it could also be modelled as an object with a name and its attributes.
+But it could also be modelled as a type with a name and its attributes where the type is effectively a serialized method call.

+A command in the system will have corresponding authorization, validation and business rules.

 ## Actors